 Direct Subsidized Loan

 Direct Subsidized Loans are for undergraduate students only effective July 1, 2012 with financial need.
-You are not charged interest while you’re in school at least half-time and during grace periods and deferment periods.
-After you graduate, leave school, or drop below half-time enrollment, you have a period of time before you have to begin repayment.
+Students are not charged interest while enrolled at least half-time and during grace periods and deferment periods.
+After graduation, leave school, or drop below half-time enrollment, students have a period of time before beginning repayment.
 This “grace period” will be Six months for both loans.

 Direct Unsubsidized Loan

 Direct Unsubsidized loans are for graduate and undergraduate students.
-You are not required to demonstrate financial need to receive a Direct Unsubsidized Loan.
+Students are not required to demonstrate financial need to receive a Direct Unsubsidized Loan.
 Interest accrues (accumulates) on an unsubsidized loan from the time it’s first paid out.
-You can pay the interest while you are in school and during grace periods and deferment or forbearance periods, or you can allow it to accrue and be capitalized (that is, added to the principal amount of your loan).
-If you choose not to pay the interest as it accrues, this will increase the total amount you have to repay because you will be charged interest on a higher principal amount.
-After you graduate, leave school, or drop below half-time enrollment, you have a period of time before you have to begin repayment.
+Students can pay the interest while enrolled and during grace periods and deferment or forbearance periods, or students can allow it to accrue and be capitalized (that is, added to the principal amount of your loan).
+If students choose not to pay the interest as it accrues, this will increase the total amount required to repay because students will be charged interest on a higher principal amount.
+After graduation, leave school, or drop below half-time enrollment, students will have a period of time before repayment.
 This “grace period” will be Six months for both loans.
-Please view the video below regarding responsible borrowing

 Responsible Loan Borrowing